mdvanes/deno-ssg-blog/readme.md

 # Notes

 * `aleph dev` is very slow on first run, very fast on subsequent run
+* it does not seem very stable: it crashes a lot when running `aleph dev` is hot updating
 * how to keep material-ui version imports in sync over files? import_map.json?

 # Result